af83/sponges/README.md

   config.size          = 3
   config.daemonize     = true
   config.after_fork do
+    puts "Execute some when a child process is created" end config.on_chld do
-    puts "Execute some code here"
+    puts "Execute code when a child process is killed" end
-  end
-end

 # Register a pool named "worker_name".